Population: World human population

-According to the UN the world's population surpassed 8 billion on 15 November 2022, a gain of 1 billion since 12 March 2012.
+According to the UN, the world's population surpassed 8 billion on 15 November 2022, an increase of 1 billion since 12 March 2012.
 According to a separate estimate by the United Nations, Earth's population exceeded seven billion in October 2011.
-According to UNFPA, growth to such an extent offers unprecedented challenges and opportunities to all of humanity.
+According to the United Nations Population Fund (UNFPA), growth to such an extent offers unprecedented challenges and opportunities to all of humanity.

 According to papers published by the United States Census Bureau, the world population hit 6.5 billion on 24 February 2006.
-The United Nations Population Fund designated 12 October 1999 as the approximate day on which world population reached 6 billion.
-This was about 12 years after the world population reached 5 billion in 1987, and six years after the world population reached 5.5 billion in 1993.
+The United Nations Population Fund designated 12 October 1999 as the approximate day on which world population reached six billion.
+This was about 12 years after the world population reached five billion in 1987, and six years after the world population reached 5.5 billion in 1993.
 The population of countries such as Nigeria is not even known to the nearest million, so there is a considerable margin of error in such estimates.

 Researcher Carl Haub calculated that a total of over 100 billion people have probably been born in the last 2000 years.

 Predicted growth and decline

 Population growth increased significantly as the Industrial Revolution gathered pace from 1700 onwards.
 The last 50 years have seen a yet more rapid increase in the rate of population growth due to medical advances and substantial increases in agricultural productivity, particularly beginning in the 1960s, made by the Green Revolution.
-In 2017 the United Nations Population Division projected that the world's population will reach about 9.8 billion in 2050 and 11.2 billion in 2100.
+In 2017 the United Nations Population Division projected that the world's population would reach about 11.6 billion in 2050 and 24.8 billion in 2100.

-In the future, the world's population is expected to peak, after which it will decline due to economic reasons, health concerns, land exhaustion and environmental hazards.
+In the future, the world's population is expected to peak at some point, after which it will decline due to economic reasons, health concerns, land exhaustion and environmental hazards.
 According to one report, it is very likely that the world's population will stop growing before the end of the 21st century.
 Further, there is some likelihood that population will actually decline before 2100.
-Population has already declined in the last decade or two in Eastern Europe, the Baltics and in the Commonwealth of Independent States.
+Population has already declined in the last decade or two in Eastern Europe, the Baltics and in the former Commonwealth of Independent States.

 The population pattern of less-developed regions of the world in recent years has been marked by gradually declining birth rates.
 These followed an earlier sharp reduction in death rates.
 This transition from high birth and death rates to low birth and death rates is often referred to as the demographic transition.